 Changing lenses on the I/O Mag is very user-friendly and fantastically simple when compared to most non-magnetic lens systems.
 This is one of the easiest lenses to change that we've ever experienced.
-The Anon M4, however, also has a magnetic lens interface, and theirs is significantly easier to use than the I/O Mag.
-The Anon M4 has no tabs that lock onto the lens, so removing it is as simple as pulling it off the frame and it can be done while the goggles are still on your face.
-Every other goggle we have tested has a more difficult lens attachment system.
+This magnetic system is quite easy to use but other options are available that are even easier to use than the I/O Mag.
+Some of these other options have no tabs that lock onto the lens, so removing it is as simple as pulling it off the frame and it can be done while the goggles are still on your face.
+Every other non-magnetic goggle we have tested has a more difficult lens attachment system.

 The I/O Mag is a good looking goggle and its style is sure to please a broad range of skiers and snowboarders.
 It is almost entirely frameless, except for a tiny bit showing by the nose and on the top and bottom of the lens where you grab it to pull it off.
-They strike a good balance with this goggle, as they look big and modern but don't look massive like other frameless models such as the Electric EG3 of the Dragon NFX.
+They strike a good balance with this goggle, as they look big and modern but don't look massive like other frameless models.
 They are also offered in a huge range of frame and strap colors and designs, plus an array of lenses tint and reflective coating options.

 We think the I/O Mag is an excellent goggle and a great addition to Smith's I/O lineup.
 They come with two quality lenses with excellent optics, a great fit, good style, and an easy magnetic lens change system.
-They were a contender for our Editors' Choice Award, but in the end, they were edged out of the top spot by the Anon M4 with their excellent magnetic lens system, facemask integration, and supremely comfortable fit.
-That said, the I/O Mag is one of our favorite goggles in this entire test, and should be on everyone's short list when looking for a new pair.
+They were a contender for our Editors' Choice Award, but in the end, they were edged out of the top spot due to things like even easier lens changing systems, integrated facemasks, and greater comfort.
+That said, the I/O Mag is one of our favorite goggles in this entire test, and should be on everyone's shortlist when looking for a new pair.